Algebraic interaction strength for translation surfaces with multiple singularities

 Up to a permutation, we can assume that $\gamma = \gamma_1 \cup \gamma_2$ and $\gamma_1$ is a side.
 This first case is actually the longer, and we will need to subdivide it into several sub-cases according to the type of $\gamma_2$. \begin{enumerate} \item[(a)] $\gamma_2$ is also a side, \item[(b)] $\gamma_2$ has type (2), \item[(c)] $\gamma_2$ has type (3), \item[(d)] $\gamma_2$ has type (4). \end{enumerate}

-\paragraph{(a) If $\gamma_2$ is also a side,} then we can assume that $\gamma_1$ and $\gamma_2$ are not adjacent sides, as otherwise $\gamma$ would be homologous to a short diagonal, which would have a smaller length.
+\paragraph{(a) If $\gamma_2$ is also a side,} then we can assume that $\gamma_1$ and $\gamma_2$ are not adjacent sides, as otherwise $\gamma$ would be homologous to a short diagonal, and therefore $\gamma$ would not minimize the length in its homology class.
 In particular, any saddle connection $\beta$ decomposed into $n_{\beta}$ segments will intersect (outside the singularities) the union of $\gamma_1 \cup \gamma_2$ at most $n_{\beta}-1$ times.
 This is because the intersections can only occur when $\beta$ crosses a side, and this side either subdivide two segments or is in the interior of a sandwiched segment.
 Furthermore, in the case of a sandwiched segment, since $\gamma_1$ and $\gamma_2$ are not adjacent, a sandwiched segment can only intersect one of these sides (or, more precisely, if it intersects one of the $\gamma_i$, $i \in \{ 1,2\}$ on its interior, its extremities do not lie on the other side $\gamma_{3-i}$).
 Using this argument, we easily obtain the following upper bound:

 \begin{Lem} Assume $\gamma_1$ and $\gamma_2$ are two non-adjacent sides of the regular $n-$gon.
 For any saddle connection $\beta$ we have